EDM Festival Packing List 2026: Camping Festival Essentials to Thrive (Not Just Survive)

 Festival Survival Kit

-Earplugs - for sleep and loud stages
+Earplugs: Essential for sleep and loud stages.

-Eye mask - sunrise comes fast, if you don't have a blackout tent this is a must
+Eye mask: Sunrise comes fast; if you don't have a blackout tent, this is a must.

 Rave Camping Gear Upgrades

-Cooling towel - lifesaver during hot afternoons
+Cooling towel: A lifesaver during hot afternoons.

 A Quick Reality Check About Festival Camping